langchain4j/langchain4j/docs/docs/tutorials/2-chat-memory.md

 - Special treatment of `SystemMessage`
 - Special treatment of [tool](/tutorials/tools) messages

+## Memory vs History

+Please note that "memory" and "history" are similar, yet distinct concepts.
+- History keeps **all** messages between the user and AI **intact**.
+History is what the user sees in the UI.
+It represents what was actually said.
+- Memory keeps **some information**, which is presented to the LLM to make it behave as if it "remembers" the conversation.
+Memory is quite different from history.
+Depending on the memory algorithm used, it can modify history in various ways: evict some messages, summarize multiple messages, summarize separate messages, remove unimportant details from messages, inject extra information (e.g., for RAG) or instructions (e.g., for structured outputs) into messages, and so on.

+LangChain4j currently offers only "memory", not "history".
+If you need to keep an entire history, please do so manually.

 ## Eviction policy

 An eviction policy is necessary for several reasons: